zkManuel0123/zkManuel0123.github.io/index.md

 ### Research Interests

 I aim to leverage artificial intelligence and large language models to transform biomedicine and healthcare.
 My focus is on using AI to improve medical decision-making, facilitate the integration of biomedical knowledge, and develop tailored AI solutions that enhance clinical workflows and patient care.
+Currently, I am working on applying Multi AI Agents in medicine to create innovative solutions that further optimize clinical processes and support comprehensive, AI-driven medical insights.

 ---